ETHLend/Documentation/ETHLendWhitePaper.md

 <p>We consider ETHLend as a long term project.
 However, to make most of us, concrete deadlines are necessary.
 Therefore, we shall introduce the following roadmap for technical implementations:</p>

+1. ETHLend Alpha on Ethereum main-net on May 2017 (Milestone achieved)
-1. Implementing ENS Domain Collateral on June 2017
+2. ENS Domains as collateral on June 2017 (Milestone achieved)
-2. Implementing CRE for Repayments on June 2017
+3. Reputation-based Lending with CRE on July 2017 (Milestone achieved)
-3. LEND Token Crowdsale on September 2017
+4. Token Sale Smart Contract on August 2017
-4. User Experience Upgrade during October 2017
-5. Unsecured Lending with CRE on October 2017
+5. Security Audit for the Token Sale Smart Contract on September 2017
-6.	uPort Integration on November 2017
-7. On-Demand Lending on January 2018
+6. On-Demand and Crowd Lending (Loan Offers from Lenders) on February 2018
-8. Second User Experience Upgrade on February 2018
+7. User Experience Upgrade on March 2018
+8. Decentralized Credit Rating (DCR) on March 2018
-9. Lending Bitcoin and Litecoin on April 2018
+9. Lending Bitcoin on April 2018
-10. KYC on-board implementation on May 2018
+10. Gateway for Decentralized Providers (uPort, Civic) to DCR on May 2018
+11. Oracles: Centralized feeds to DCR on May 2018
+12. Lending Bitcoin and Litecoin on July 2018
+13. Second User Experience Upgrade on July 2018
+14. Protocol to enable AI and Big Data to assess Credit Risk on August 2018
+15. Revenue scheme for AI Credit Risk bot creators on September 2018
+16. Prediction Market to Assess Credit Risk on October 2018
-11. Lending Other Altcoins on August 2018
+17. Lending Other Altcoins on November 2018
+18. Protocol to Enable Insurance Policies (with AI bots) on March 2019

 ## <h2>Map of ETHLend</h2>